NACLab/ngc-learn/README.md

 ## <b>Attribution:</b>

-If you use this code in any form in your project(s), please cite its source
+If you use this library in any form in your project(s), please cite ngc-learn's software citation (see `CITATION.cff`) as well as its source publication:
-paper:
 <pre>
 @article{Ororbia2022,
   author={Ororbia, Alexander and Kifer, Daniel},